John Hunt, Baron Hunt of Fawley: Medical career

 Hunt undertook his early clinical training at St Bartholomew's Hospital Medical School in 1931.
 Becoming second assistant at the Medical Unit at St Bartholomew's Hospital in 1933, he subsequently spent two years in a medical house job at the National Hospital for Nervous Diseases.

 He became a member of the Royal College of Physicians in 1934, and in 1935 he acquired, from the University of Oxford, his Doctor of Medicine for a thesis on Raynaud syndrome that appeared in the Quarterly Journal of Medicine a year later.
 In 1936 he returned to St Bartholomew's Hospital as chief assistant to the consultative neurological clinic.
 He originally planned a career in neurology but changed direction to enter general practice, to the surprise of his colleagues.

 By 1937, he took a job with Dr George Cregan in the practice at 83 Sloane Street, following which, in 1941, he married Elisabeth Ernestine, daughter of architect Norman Evill, FRIBA, chief draughtsman for Edwin Lutyens from 1899 to 1902; they had five children: twin sons who became general practitioners, a son who died in childhood, and two daughters.
 He joined the Royal Air Force as a neurologist at the onset of war and by the end of the conflict had reached the rank of wing commander.
-After the war, in 1945, Hunt set up private practice at 54 Sloane Street.
+After the war, in 1945, Hunt set up a private practice at 54 Sloane Street.
 He chose to stay independent in 1948, unlike many of his colleagues who joined the new National Health Service.

 Royal Society of Medicine's general practice section

-After the end of the war, Hunt became committed to forming a college for general practitioners, to oversee education, postgraduate training and ensure the highest standards of general practice.
-The Royal Society of Medicine's GP section was established in 1950, following a case put to its council by Dr G. M. Kerr and Dr Geoffrey Barber and granted on the understanding that it would deal with matters of education only and not politics.
+After the end of the war, Hunt became committed to forming a college for general practitioners to oversee education, postgraduate training and ensure the highest standards of general practice.
+The Royal Society of Medicine's GP section was established in 1950, following a case put to its council by Dr. G. M. Kerr and Dr. Geoffrey Barber and granted on the understanding that it would deal with matters of education only and not politics.
 Hunt was one of the first to become a member and became its president in 1956.
 This was, according to Lord Horder, "the seed bed" for many ideas that were later established in the RCGP.